sierra nevada

 With Aspen Camp nestled in the trees at the base of the Tioga Pass, our adventures are just beginning.

-The edge of Highway 120 cut into the mountain side, rising steeply above Aspen Camp at the base of Tioga Pass, winding its way up to Yosemite National Park.
+The edge of Highway 120 is cut into the mountain side, rising steeply above Aspen Camp at the base of Tioga Pass, winding its way up to Yosemite National Park.

 Pausing for a photograph of my Simi Valley Cycles Triumph Bonneville in the meadow at the entry of Aspen Camp.